meowwwls/when-in-rome-mou-theme/README.md

 ## How to Install

 Installation couldn't be easier.
-Simply place the `When in Rome.txt` file into `~/Library/Application Support/Mou/Themes`
+Simply place the `When in Rome.txt` file into this folder: `~/Library/Application Support/Mou/Themes`

 (*from your terminal, just copy and paste `open ~/Library/Application\ Support/Mou/Themes`*)